 Peculiarities of registering a joint stock company

 Opening a company in the Czech Republic requires a rather high cost and compliance with a number of conditions.
 If the authorized capital is smaller, it will not be possible to create a company of this type.
 In total, at least one participant, who is a shareholder, is required.
 It can be either a natural person or a legal entity.
-Participant must be of legal age.
-A unique name for the company is required, to have a legal address.
+Participants must be of legal age.
+A unique name for the company is needed, to have a legal address.

 What documents will be required: